TimvanScherpenzeel/gltf-to-usdz-research/README.md

 ## To do

+- Convert the example `USDZ` examples to `USDA` structures by converting `USDC` to `USDA`.
+Unfortunately I think this requires the installation of the [USD pipeline](https://github.com/PixarAnimationStudios/USD) and the use of [usdcat](https://github.com/PixarAnimationStudios/USD/blob/e6ce9e884a65e7d6acd762e9dbc961dcf9aa36bb/pxr/usd/bin/usdcat/usdcat.py).
+If we could work around that issue perhaps by looking into how `USDC` gets converted we should be able to use this process outside of the toolchain.
 - Test with various OBJ files (find out what is possible and what is not)
 - Test if the constructed USDZ output can actually be loaded into AR Quick Look Gallery